Full Stack Steering Committee

 Dr. Corrie chaired the District Advisory Council of the United States Small Business Administration and is actively engaged with various ethnic and mainstream chambers of commerce, such as the Midway Chamber of Commerce, Hmong and Oromo chambers, Metro IBA, Minnesota Indian Business Alliance, and the Saint Paul Chamber of Commerce.
 As chair of the Governor’s Working Group on Minority Business Development in 2000, he helped produce the first comprehensive statewide report on policies to grow ethnic markets and entrepreneurship.
 He has a doctorate in economics from the University of Notre Dame.

-Economic Development Project Manager, City of Saint Paul
+Principal Project Manager, City of Saint Paul